 Ms. LaCerte was born and raised in Milwaukee, Wisconsin.
-She attended college at Wesleyan University in Middletown, Connecticut, where she graduated with a degree in government and was awarded the Herbert Lee Connelly Prize for ability in nonfiction writing.
-After college, Ms. LaCerte worked in the United States Senate for Senator Charles E. Schumer and collaborated with a political journalist on a book about the House of Representatives.
-Ms. LaCerte then moved abroad to Beijing, China, where she worked for several years as a freelance copywriter and editor in the tech sector.
+She attended college at Wesleyan University in Middletown, Connecticut, where she graduated with a degree in government and was awarded the Herbert Lee Connelly Prize for ability in nonfiction writing

 Ms. LaCerte attended law school at the Louisiana State University Paul M. Hebert Law Center, graduating cum laude in 2018.
 For the next four years, Ms. LaCerte served as a Term Law Clerk to Chief Judge Shelly D. Dick in the Middle District of Louisiana.
 Federal clerkship provided Ms. LaCerte an opportunity to be involved in a wide variety of civil matters, to hone her expertise in briefing and motions practice, and to observe firsthand how a favorable jury verdict can restore justice for a wronged individual.